 - Michał Mendruń – Hall hire and maintenance

-- Irena Lowe – Event manager
+- Irena Lowe – Event and website manager

 The Polish Association was established in Wellington in 1948, by Polish immigrants who arrived in New Zealand during or soon after the end of the Second World War.
 The groups of migrants included the Polish Children, former Polish Soldiers and displaced persons.
 Being in a new country, the Polish immigrants, many of whom had lost their families and suffered deprivation, felt insecure and needed moral support, company, advice and help to absorb the change and settle in New Zealand.
 And so the Polish Association was formed on 1 March 1948 to provide a sense of togetherness and help the migrants with the transition to life in New Zealand.

 From its early beginnings, the Polish Association has represented the Polish Community in Wellington, providing leadership, direction, and a place for members to meet socially and foster the Polish culture.